 Important COVID information for winter semester 2022 / 23:

 We are happy that in-classroom teaching will be resumed in the upcoming winter semester, after two years of online or hybrid teaching and learning.
 Should a new virus mutation appear to affect society heavily, hyprid teaching might again be required, but currently all classes are scheduled on campus.

 How to apply

 Erasmus and other exchange students have to submit their application through the international office of their home university.
 Hence the first step in the process is contacting your international office to find out whether your university has an agreement with Ruhr West.
-We have signed Erasmus agreements with a number of European universities.
+We have signed agreements with a number of universities all over the world.
 Click here for a list of our current partner universities.

 Language of instruction

-The language of instruction at Ruhr West is German.
+The regular language of instruction at Ruhr West is German.
 Good German skills are an essential prerequisite for studying at HRW.
-However, the International Exchange Semester (IES) offers a semester programme of courses entirely in English.
-The courses are part of the regular curriculum and are open to domestic and international students alike.
-Click here for more information about that programme.
-Although we recommend that international IES participants speak some German, a specific level of German skills is not required.
-The level of English should be at least B1 (intermediate).
+However, international exchange students may take a semester programme of courses entirely in English, if available in their field of study.
+The courses in English at HRW are part of the regular curriculum and are open to domestic and international students alike.
+Although we recommend that international students speak some German or take a German language course while they are at HRW, a specific level of German skills is not required.
+The level of English should be B2 (intermediate), B1 at minimum.

 Click on the course titles to retrieve detailed module descriptions.
 Each completed course is worth 6 ECTS credit points, unless otherwise noted.
 Most modules are taken from the fifth semester of undergraduate study.

 The IES programme is open to all students, thus giving international and domestic students the opportunity to take the same courses together.
 All IES courses are based at the Mülheim campus unless otherwise noted.